kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 69: August 17, 2020

+**Today's Progress**: I worked on the libsys api project.
+I added CRUD routes for authors this time and started writing some error handling logic for this project.

+**Thoughts**: I will change what I will be using 100DaysOfCode for for the next few days.. hopefully I will be able to enjoy it haha

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/libsys-api/commit/3f2e3040001656034cf6f9240b2fad9be0e5f415)

+---

 ### Day 68: August 16, 2020

 **Today's Progress**: I worked on the libsys api project.
 I added a route for creating a user and finish the ones for CRUD books.